-B2B buyers only spend 17 percent of their time meeting with potential suppliers and 45 percent of their time researching on their own, according to Gartner’s latest research.
+B2B buyers only spend 17% of their time meeting with you — their potential suppliers.
+The rest of their time is spent researching elsewhere and having internal meetings about their project — when you’re not there.
+That’s according to Gartner’s latest research.

-These buyers spend 38 percent of their time in internal meetings, with others in the buying committee, where sales people aren’t present.
+Gartner suggests buyers spend over a third of their time (38%) in internal meetings, with others in the buying centre, where salespeople are not present.

 “Much like sales enablement, sales organizations must focus on what we call ‘buyer enablement’,” Adamson says.
 “Sales teams need to harness empathy, and their deep industry and customer knowledge to develop and deploy information to help buyers buy — just as they do to enable sellers to sell more easily.”

-Prescriptive advice involves do-this or don’t-do-this recommendations to ease the customer’s journey.
+1. Prescriptive advice involves do-this or don’t-do-this recommendations to ease the buyer’s journey.

 So salespeople need to offer the buyer helpful tools and data.
 To help them simplify the buying process.
 This increases the chances that buyers will make a higher-value investment and reduce the chances they will fear regretting their investment.

 As soon as B2B buyers add multiple suppliers to the process they spend even less time with your salespeople — as the above mentioned 17 percent of time with suppliers is split among all of them.

 “If they are speaking to three potential suppliers you only get an average of 5-6 percent of their time.”